ExploreASL/ExploreASL/External/ExploreASL_GUI/README.md

    Alternatively, download the zip folder and extract it to your desired destination.

 2) Using the terminal, navigate to the ExploreASL_GUI directory (ExploreASL_GUI-master if you opted for zip & extraction).
-It contains the install script `ExploreASL_GUI_Linux_Install.py`
+It contains the install script `ExploreASL_GUI_Linux_Install.sh`

 3) Install via the following command:

-       python3.8 ./ExploreASL_GUI_Linux_Install.py
+       ./ExploreASL_GUI_Linux_Install.sh

    You will be requested to give your sudo password so that the program may be accessible to Applications